Home | Manual | Playground

 close(server_socket);

-Note: The location and usage of the qualifier owner is similar to the const qualifier.
+Note: The location and usage of the qualifier _Owner is similar to the const qualifier.
 For pointers, it goes after *, and for this socket sample, it can be before int.
-The owner qualifier belongs to the object (memory) that holds the reference.
+The _Owner qualifier belongs to the object (memory)that holds the reference.

 When a struct or union have at least one owner object we can say the struct is a owner object too.